Hgoatly/Discover-Skane/testing.md

   - **Test Case 5**:
     - Ensure that there are custom markers on each map.
   - **Expected Result**: When maps are visible, custom markers will be displayed on them.
+Markers that are close together will be displayed as marker clusters.
   - **Actual Result**: When maps are visible, custom markers are displayed on them.
+Markers that are close together are displayed as marker clusters.
   - **Pass/Fail**: Pass.

     <div align="center">